aleph2c/miros/doc/batterychargingexample.rst

 So now we have to start thinking about all of the parameters, each can be changed for a different battery type.
-We change the language on the diagram to match how our electrical engineer talks about things.
+We change the language on the diagram to match how our electrical engineer speaks.

 .. image:: _static/three_stage_charging_parameters.svg
     :target: _static/three_stage_charging_chart_1.pdf
     :align: center

 After we update the image we show our electrical engineer the new picture.

-He looks at it and asks, :new_spec:`What are these arrows connecting the boxes together?` You answer, it's just a way of saying that the ``reference``, ``input``, ``kp``, ``ki`` and ``kd`` values will be in both of the current and voltage control classes.
-It's just a drawing short hand.
+He looks at it and asks, :new_spec:`What are these arrows connecting the boxes together?`

+You answer, "It's just a way of saying that the ``reference``, ``input``, ``kp``, ``ki`` and ``kd`` values will be in both of the current and voltage control classes.
+Think of it as a drawing short hand."

 He says, :new_spec:`Ok, it looks good.`

 ----